Emmotes/ic_spoilers/docs/season_6.md

         }]
     }],
     "requirements": [],
-    "description": {"desc": "Sisaspia's subtle infection heals damaged Champions within 2 slots of herself for $(amount) per second for each spore she has in reserve (additively)."}, "id": 1745,
+    "description": {"desc": "Sisaspia's subtle infection heals damaged Champions within 2 slots of herself for $(amount) per second for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve."}, "id": 1745,
     "flavour_text": "",
     "graphic_id": 7201,